scott-x/table/README.md

 ![](./imgs/1.png)

-If `a.txt` exists, the code will parse it.
-Note that it must written with Markdown.
+If `a.txt` exists, and the content is `not nil`, that's fine.
+Note that the text in `a.txt` must be written with Markdown.